spxbhuhb/adaptive/core/core-kotlin-plugin/doc/internals/mechanisms.md

 ## Closures

-### Named components
+### Named fragments

-Named components have two closures:
+Named fragments have two closures:

 * `createClosure`
 * `thisClosure`

 `createClosure` is:

-* the closure at the point where the component is **created**
+* the closure at the point where the fragment is **created**
-* provides the data to compute the external state variables of the component
+* provides the data to compute the external state variables of the fragment

 `thisClosure` is

-* a new closure created by the component
+* a new closure created by the fragment
-* contains the given component in `components`
+* contains the given fragment in `fragments`
-* provides access to the state variables of the component
+* provides access to the state variables of the fragment
-* passed to all components built by the component as `createClosure`
+* passed to all fragments built by the fragment as `createClosure`

 It is important that lambda has access to the closure

-### Anonymous components
+### Anonymous fragments

-Anonymous components have two different modes: "reference" and "lambda", depending on the way the higher order argument is supplied
+Anonymous fragments have two different modes: "reference" and "lambda", depending on the way the higher order argument is supplied

 Lambda mode uses the declaration closure, reference mode defines its own closure.

-### Lambda anonymous components
+### Lambda anonymous fragments

-Anonymous components have three closures:
+Anonymous fragments have three closures:

 * `createClosure`
 * `declarationClosure`